mmbanasz/bengals_etl_assignment/README.md

 - Writing and executing queries against the database.

 ## File Structure
-notebook>bengels_etl.ipynb - notebook that holds etl code data - file that holds the extracted data, and the combined data that gets written to database in .csv
+/notebook/bengels_etl.ipynb - notebook that holds etl code
+- /data - file that holds the extracted data and combined data in .csv

 ## Setup Instructions